BardicDefense/purple-hack/README.md

 ### Listening at Doors

-While exceptions can occur, it's assumed that player characters cannot hear through the typical dungeon door.
-If the situation is such that noise would carry through the door, the referee will notify players that they hear something without the need of the players to ask.
+Most doors do not block obvious, loud noises, but characters may attempt to detect the presence of monsters waiting quietly beyond a closed door by pressing an ear against it to listen.
+The referee then rolls a secret Perception check.

+Each listening attempt takes 1 Turn.
+Up to two characters can simultaneously listen at a typical door, and a check is made for each.
+Characters can listen at the same door as often as they wish, each attempt requiring an additional Turn.

 ### Spotting Secret Doors

-Requires a Perception check, with the difficulty based on how well-concealed the door is.
+Requires a Perception ability check, with the difficulty based on how well-concealed the door is.
 During cautious exploration, this is a group check made automatically by the referee in secret for each secret door within 10'.

 A character can also actively search a 10' square area for secret doors.
 This takes one turn; more than one person cannot search the same area at the same time.

-Spotting the average secret door is Very Hard (17+) during cautious exploration, and Daunting (11+) via an active search.
+Spotting the average secret door during cautious exploration incurs a -2 penalty on the roll (i.e. a 1-in-6 chance), but no penalty via an active search (i.e. a 3-in-6 chance).
 Finding one does not necessarily reveal how it opens.
 Describing narratively how one is searching might bypass the Perception check if the searching technique would logically reveal the door.

 ### Stuck Doors